Idaho moves ahead on birth certificate gender change rule

 The Idaho Department of Health and Welfare on Wednesday made public comments on a temporary rule requiring applicants younger than 18 to get approval from medical or mental health professionals before requesting the change.

-A federal judge in March 2018 ruled that Idaho's law barring transgender people from making the birth certificate change violated the Equal Protection Clause of the U.S. Constitution and warned against new rules.
+A federal judge in 2018 ruled Idaho's law barring transgender people from making the birth certificate changes violated the Equal Protection Clause of the U.S. Constitution.

 But in May, Health and Welfare's board of directors approved a rule requiring anyone under 18 get the additional approval.